 How Asymmetrical horns are made ;-)

 Jokes aside, this is obviously an over-simplification.
 The truth is the design process took some time, blood, sweat, and tears.
 As a result of all that, we created a set of three antennas - HG3-TP-A20-30, HG3-TP-A60, and HG3-TP-A90.
 The 'squeeze' of the Asymmetrical Horn creates a higher gain and also causes the shape of the main beam to flatten compared to Symmetrical Horns with the same azimuth beamwidth.
 The gain of the Asymmetrical Horns is 20.5, 17, and 16 dBi; for 30°, 60°, and 90° beamwidths, respectively.
-The rest of the most important parameters are in the table below.
+All three the antennas work within 5180 - 6000 MHz bandwidth and the rest of the most important parameters are in the table below.

 HG3-TP-A90, HG3-TP-A60, and HG3-TP-A20-30 Asymmetrical Horn antennas